wongd-hub/obsidian-vault/computer-science/course-frontmatters/Python.md

 - We also do away with the need to load libraries for functions that are included in base Python; as well as the `main()` function.
 - We can also use single and double quotes interchangeably.
+- Python also manages your memory for you.
+No more need for `malloc()` and pointers.

+# So why use C?

+- C is seen as faster to run than Python.
+- C is also more memory efficient - Python is managing memory for you and won't know _a priori_ how much memory you will need overall.